oovillagran/Morse-Decoder/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank Microverse comunity.
+We would like to thank the Microverse community.
 We thank our learning, morning session and standup partners for supporting us.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>